How secure is my office Wi-Fi?

 Earlier this year I sat in a restaurant (remember doing that?) awaiting the arrival of a customer, ready to discuss the final details of a project.
-Habitually, I was very early; having allowed for traffic, natural disasters, et al, none of which occurred and I therefore had plenty of time to catch up on emails.
+Habitually, I was very early; having allowed for traffic, natural disasters, et al, none of which occurred and I, therefore, had plenty of time to catch up on emails.
 I asked the restaurant manager if Wi-Fi was available and without hesitation, and a proud little flourish, I was presented a code on the back of a card designed just for the purpose.
 All very efficient and organised I thought.

-As I searched my desktop for a document, I noticed some devices I didn’t recognise and upon investigation, it took precisely 2 mouse clicks to realise I was looking their till PCs, their back office system and their server.
+As I searched my desktop for a document, I noticed some devices I didn’t recognise and upon investigation, it took precisely 2 mouse clicks to realise I was looking at their till PCs, their back office system and their server.
 With the tools on my laptop it wouldn’t have taken any time at all to be looking through their finance folder or accounts package.
-Of course I didn’t, but instead I pointed this out to the manager who simply gave a nonchalant shrug of the shoulders.
+Of course, I didn’t, but instead, I pointed this out to the manager who simply gave a nonchalant shrug of the shoulders.
 I failed to establish if he didn’t understand or didn’t care.

 Is your wireless network a threat to your company data?

 Most modern routers come with basic security.
 Let’s assume that your Wi-Fi has a code.
 If it doesn’t; I suggest you put down this article and turn off the Wi-Fi now!
-Having made that assumption however; you need to ask yourself the following questions.
+Having made that assumption, however; you need to ask yourself the following questions.

 Are you using the latest encryption?

 Most routers offer several encryption levels.
 The easiest to setup (WEP) has long been considered inadequate and offers only rudimentary protection.
 If this is you, then consider changing the level to WPA2 which offers you much better protection at the click of an option.
 It is easy to check and simple to implement if needed.